Memory-Efficient Recursive Evaluation of 3-Center Gaussian Integrals: Introduction

 Evaluation of Gaussian integrals\cite{VRG:boys:1950:PRSMPES,VRG:gill:1994:AiQC,VRG:reine:2011:WIRCMS} accounts for a significant or a dominant portion of the total cost of many key tasks in Gaussian LCAO electronic structure computations of molecules and solids.
 Therefore efficient evaluation of various operators in Gaussian AO bases --- and in particular, 2-body Coulomb integrals (i.e., the electron repulsion integrals) --- has been the focus of much attention of the electronic structure community,\cite{VRG:boys:1950:PRSMPES,VRG:shavitt:1963:QM,VRG:dupuis:1976:JCP,VRG:mcmurchie:1978:JCP,VRG:pople:1978:JCP,VRG:rys:1983:JCC,VRG:obara:1986:JCP,VRG:head-gordon:1988:JCP,VRG:augspurger:1990:JCC,VRG:gill:1990:JPC,VRG:gill:1991:IJQC,VRG:ishida:1991:JCP,VRG:hamilton:1991:CP,VRG:lindh:1991:JCP,VRG:ishida:1993:JCP,VRG:johnson:1993:CPL,VRG:ten-no:1993:CPL,VRG:ishida:1996:IJQC,VRG:bracken:1997:IJQC,VRG:adams:1997:JCP,VRG:valeev:2000:JCP,VRG:dupuis:2001:JCP,VRG:weber:2004:CPC,VRG:ahlrichs:2004:PCCPP,VRG:kobayashi:2004:JCP,VRG:ahlrichs:2006:PCCPP,VRG:makowski:2007:IJQC,VRG:flocke:2008:JCC,VRG:ishimura:2008:TCA,VRG:shiozaki:2009:CPL} with important developments continuing unabated.\cite{VRG:asadchev:2012:CPC,VRG:sandberg:2012:JCP,VRG:rak:2015:CPL,VRG:pritchard:2016:JCC,VRG:samu:2017:JCP,VRG:kalinowski:2017:JCTC,VRG:golze:2017:JCP,VRG:kussmann:2017:JCTC,VRG:hayami:2018:IJQC,VRG:tornai:2019:JCTC,VRG:peels:2020:JCTC,VRG:neese:2022:JCC}

 A particular challenge for the electronic structure community has been the greatly expanded importance of the data parallelism for the performance of modern processors.
-Compared to the other key kernels of the electronic structure, namely, the linear and tensor algebra, evaluation of Gaussian integrals is difficult to optimize due to many factors; among the most important are: (1) the relatively low arithmetic intensity of the Gaussian integral kernels, (2) their irregular computation and data access patterns, and (3) significant dependence of the distributions of shell-set costs and sizes on the AO basis set family and cardinal rank.
-All of these factors make it especially challenging to port Gaussian integrals kernels onto accelerated co-processors, such as general-purpose graphical processing units (GPGPUs, or, simply, GPUs), that have become the norm both on the commodity and high-end platforms.
-Hence there has been an intense effort to address these challenges, both on the modern CPUs with wide SIMD instructions\cite{VRG:pritchard:2016:JCC} and on GPUs.\cite{VRG:ufimtsev:2009:JCTC,VRG:rak:2015:CPL,VRG:kalinowski:2017:JCTC,VRG:song:2016:JCTC,VRG:kussmann:2017:JCTC,VRG:tornai:2019:JCTC,VRG:barca:2020:2SICHPCNSAS}
+Compared to the other key kernels of the electronic structure, namely, the linear and tensor algebra, evaluation of Gaussian integrals is difficult to optimize due to many factors; among the most important are: (1) the relatively low arithmetic intensity of the Gaussian integral kernels, (2) their irregular computation and data access patterns, and (3) significant dependence of the distributions of shell-set costs and sizes on the AO basis set family and cardinal rank (such as $X$ in the correlation-consistent basis set family cc-pV$X$Z).
+All of these factors make it especially challenging to port Gaussian integral kernels onto accelerated co-processors, such as general-purpose graphical processing units (GPGPUs, or, simply, GPUs), that have become the norm both on the commodity and high-end platforms.
+Hence there has been an intense effort to address these challenges, both on the modern central processing units (CPUs) with wide single-instruction-multiple-data (SIMD) instructions\cite{VRG:pritchard:2016:JCC} and on GPUs.\cite{VRG:yasuda:2007:JCC,VRG:ufimtsev:2009:JCTC,VRG:yasuda:2014:IJQC,VRG:rak:2015:CPL,VRG:kalinowski:2017:JCTC,VRG:song:2016:JCTC,VRG:kussmann:2017:JCTC,VRG:tornai:2019:JCTC,VRG:barca:2020:JCTC,VRG:barca:2020:2SICHPCNSAS,VRG:barca:2021:JCTC,VRG:barca:2021:PICHPCNSA,VRG:johnson:2022:JCTC}